AWNathan1893/AWNathan1893.github.io/_pages/teaching.md

 description: A summary of my teaching experience.
 ---

+### Fall 2025

+Instructor of record for MATH 1310 Calculus 1 at the University of Virginia.

 ### Spring 2025

 Teaching assistant for (2 sections of) MATH 3250 Ordinary Differential Equations, taught by [Prof. Brandon Shapiro](https://brandontshapiro.github.io) at the University of Virginia.